-Based on a range of projected potential grant payments in coming years, we determine a recommended minimum level of reserves that the fund should hold to ensure that there is limited risk to its viability, with a particular focus on having sufficient money in the fund at the cyclical low point of September each financial year.
+Based on our experience of the past variability in cash outflows, we determine a target reserve that the fund should hold to ensure that there is limited risk to its viability, with a particular focus on having sufficient money in the fund at the cyclical low point of September each financial year.

-The required following year fund contribution in overall income terms is then divided, to be half raised as an individual solicitor contribution, and half as a law firm contribution.
+The required following year fund contribution in overall income terms is then split, to be half raised through individual solicitor contributions, and half through law firm contributions.
+This apportionment between firms and individuals was the subject of a consultation launched in November 2024.